AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Step_Followed.md

     CALCULATE([Revenue], ALL('sales products'), ALL('sales customers'), ALL('sales markets'))
 )
 ```
-Calculates each market's or customer's share of total revenue. `ALL()` removes the current filter context from the three dimension tables so the denominator always reflects the full dataset total — regardless of which market or customer is selected in a slicer.
+Calculates each market's or customer's share of total revenue.
+`ALL()` removes the current filter context from the three-dimensional tables, so the denominator always reflects the full dataset total, regardless of which market or customer is selected in a slicer.

 ---